ibexa/documentation-user/docs/content_management/translate_content.md

     Content types that use Page Builder or Form Builder do not support the side-by-side translation view and open in the standard single-language editor instead.

     Also, product attributes are not translatable and they are inactive in the side-by-side translation view.

+Depending on [user settings](get_started.md#user-setting), the source language column appears on the left or right of the side-by-side view.
+By default, the source is on the left.

+!!! note "Hiding the source"

+    When the source is placed on the right, the divider between the source and target columns contains a **Collapse source language** button.
+    The button toggles the source panel visibility, allowing editors to hide the source text when they no longer need it.

 The back office offers several entry points where you can access the side-by-side translation view, for example: